Search

 The goal of competency assessment tools is to determine a candidate’s ability to do important tasks required for success in a role.
 The tests assess a wide range of skills, including technical knowledge and behavioral qualities such as problem solving, capacity for management, and emotional intelligence.

-The SHRM found that 70% of organizations used competency assessment tools as part of their employee evaluation system, demonstrating their importance in current HR practices.
+The SHRM found that 70% of organizations used competency assessment tools for employee evaluation systems, demonstrating their importance in current HR practices.
 Additionally, competency evaluations provide a metrics-based strategy for evaluating both possible new hires and active team members, allowing organizations to make informed choices about development, promotions, and hiring.

 Implementing Competency Assessment Tools